dermatologist/cql-express-r4/README.md

 ## Usage

+LLM APIs and hyperparameters are defined in the `src/bootstrap.ts` file.
+You can modify the code to suit your requirements.
 For development purposes, you can run the application using Nodemon to automatically restart the server when changes are detected.
 Execute the following command:

 ```